 Dr. Hamilton has been an active member of the CFAS Board of Directors and President (2014).
 He has authored various reviews, papers and abstracts and been a scientific advisor for the Canadian Standards Association and Accreditation Canada ART standards development.

 Eileen graduated from the University of Toronto with a baccalaureate degree in Nursing Science, a Masters in Nursing, and a post-Master’s Nurse Practitioner degree.
 She has also successfully obtained her Extended Class qualification and holds specialty certification in Perinatal Nursing from the Canadian Nurses Association.
 She is a Nurse Practitioner at Mount Sinai Fertility and an Adjunct Lecturer in the Bloomberg Faculty of Nursing at the University of Toronto.
-Eileen was awarded a Mount Sinai Hospital Research Award in 2011 and is actively involved in all aspects of fertility nursing, but focuses primarily on fertility preservation and counselling and preparing couples for PGD.
+Eileen was awarded a Mount Sinai Hospital Research Award in 2011 and is actively involved in all aspects of fertility nursing, but focuses primarily on fertility preservation and counselling.
+She also has an interest in gender inclusive care.

 The Board is in turn supported by an Advisory Council consisting of: